heinwessels/Factorio-FluidicPower/faq.md

 Here you can see the clear effect bottleneck of the `Electric Network`.
 The solar farm requires over 400 more power poles than using steam, which causes the `Electric Network`'s effect to increase drastically.
 This also means that with Fluidic Power power generation through steam is UPS king.
 The `Fluid Manager`'s effect on UPS is negligible.
 For reference, the `Transport Lines` in the main bus is more than 5 times more performance heavy than the fluids.

 Therefore, Fluidic Power is `not too performance heavy`.
 You can definitely finish the game on average hardware and likely reach 100SPM.
 And if you build efficiently and/or if you have a beefy CPU, you can even reach a few hundred SPM.
+All while running at a smooth 60 UPS.

 If you want to maximize UPS, remember: